salaboy/from-monolith-to-k8s/four-keys/README.md

 - `CloudEvents Endpoint`: endpoint to send all CloudEvents, these CloudEvents will be stored in the SQL database to the `cloudevents-raw` table.

-- (Optional) `CDEvents Endpoint`: endpoint to send CDEvents, these CloudEvents will be stored in the SQL database to the `cdevents-raw` table, as they do not need any transformation.
+- `CDEvents Endpoint`: endpoint to send CDEvents, these CloudEvents will be stored in the SQL database to the `cdevents-raw` table, as they do not need any transformation.
 This endpoint validates that the CloudEvent received is a CD CloudEvent.

 - `CDEvents tranformers`: These functions will read from the `cloudevents-raw` table and tranform the CloudEvents to CDEvents only when apply based on the function's mapping.
 The results needs to be stored into the `cdevents-raw` table for further processing.